huanranchen/huanranchen.github.io/_pages/about.md

 I care about robustness mainly because it provides a window into the inner mechanisms of neural networks.
 The existence of adversarial examples and the lack of benign overfitting in adversarial training have been longstanding topics that attract generation after generation of researchers.

-Another reason is that most problems in robustness are what I classify as "white-box" problems, where we can use mathematical tools to accurately (without randomness) describe and solve them.
+Another reason is that most problems in robustness are what I classify as "white-box" problems, where we can use mathematical tools to accurately (without intractable randomness) describe and solve them.

 Among them, the certified bounds, which are data-dependent and model-dependent, mathematically prove the lower bound of robustness, and are gradually approaching the upper limit of empirical robustness.